adrianmartinez-cg/fscourse-assignment2/README.md

-This is my solution to the assignment from module 2 of Coursera´s Course named "HTML,CSS, and JavaScript for Web Development".
+Assignment from module 2 of Coursera´s Course named "HTML,CSS, and JavaScript for Web Development".
+My solution is located in gh-pages branch, in module2-assignment folder.